MilaEgoshina/MilaEgoshina/README.md

 - ⚡ In my free time, I solve problems on LeetCode, read tech articles/books, and exercising!

-* ✔️ 2024 Goals: Contribute to Open Source projects
+* ✔️ 2024 Goals: Contribute to Open Source projects and take part in programming competitions.

 <br/>